UKPLab/naacl-bea2016-writing-study/README.md

-# InViEdit
+# InViEdit / Writing Study @ NAACL-BEA 2016

 InViEdit is a web-based writing environment for evaluating methods in intelligent writing assistance.

-We used InViEdit for a user study introduced at the **NAACL-BEA workshop 2016**.
+We used InViEdit for our writing study introduced at the **NAACL-BEA workshop 2016**.
+We first introduced the writing environment in the corresponding long paper.

 Please use the following citation: